webforj/webforj-documentation/docs/components/lists/lists.md

 - **Inserting multiple items:**

-   - You can insert multiple items at a specified index using the <JavadocLink type="foundation" location="com/webforj/component/list/DwcList" suffix='l#insert(int,java.util.List)' code="true">insert(int index, List< ListItem > items)</JavadocLink> method.
+   - You can insert multiple items at a specified index using the <JavadocLink type="foundation" location="com/webforj/component/list/DwcList" suffix='#insert(int,java.util.List)' code="true">insert(int index, List< ListItem > items)</JavadocLink> method.

    :::tip
    To optimize performance, instead of triggering a server-to-client message each time you use the `add()` method, it's more efficient to create a List of <JavadocLink type="foundation" location="com/webforj/component/list/ListItem"  code="true">ListItem</JavadocLink> objects first.
 Once you have this list, you can add them all at once using the `insert(int index, List<ListItem> items)` method.
 This approach reduces server-client communication, enhancing overall efficiency.
 For detailed guidelines on this and other best practices in webforJ architecture, refer to [Client/Server Interaction](/architecture/architecture.md).